 ClearPlasma™ is a disposable filter that can be used either in the patient bedside (on line) or as part of the plasma preparation (off line), thus not affecting common clinical practices.
 ClearPlasma™ safety has been proven by pre-clinical and clinical studies in accordance to the regulatory pathways.

 Decrease of 55% bleeding.

 By efficiently removing fibrinolytic proteins such plasminogen, ClearPlasma™ decreases the activity of the endogenous fibrinolytic system and increases the efficiency of coagulation.
 Patients transfused with plasminogen-free plasma will show an increased capacity to form stable haemostaic clots, thus reduced bleeding tendency thus potentially saving more lives.

-Plas-Free pre-clinical data show that ClearPlasma™ can reduce by 45% the number of regular plasma units durign excessive bleeding, thus improving the clinical outcome, reducing costs and transfusion bags used and subsequently reducing the time of hospitalization.
+Plas-Free clinical data show that ClearPlasma™ can reduce significantly the number of platelets units needed during excessive bleeding.
+Improving the clinical outcome and reducing costs and subsequently reducing hospitalization duration.
 Moreover, the use of ClearPlasma can prevent certain expensive corrective measures, such as antifibrinolytic therapy, that may be required after standard plasma transfusion.

 It is safe.

 ClearPlasma™ significantly reduces the concentration of plasminogen, without altering other coagulation parameters.
-Importantly, no thromboembolic or other adverse events were found in human trials and in additional pre-clinical safety tests.
+Importantly, no thromboembolic or other adverse events were found in human trials.

 Easy to use.